isomerpages/moe-ast-elis/_learning-opportunities/PLPs@School/Teaching Writing and Representing.md

 ---
 ### Nurturing Creative, Critical and Purposeful Writers

-<em>How do I support my students develop a positive disposition towards writing and representing?
+<em>How do I support my students to develop a positive disposition towards writing and representing?
 How do I enable them to write creatively and critically for a variety of purposes, audiences, contexts and cultures?
 What do I need to do to plan and teach engaging and effective writing lessons that meet my students’ readiness to learn, interests and learning profiles?
 How can I teach writing and representing effectively, including in blended learning contexts?</em>

 ### Overview